|

 AIDS Education and Training Center, was a Visiting

-served as President of the USF Faculty Senate and Chair of the Florida Advisory
+President of the USF Faculty Senate and Chair of the Florida Advisory Council of Faculty

 His

-long-standing peace and antiwar activities began in 1965 in opposition to the
+peace and antiwar activities began in 1965 in opposition to the war against

-war against Vietnam.
-As a delegate to the 20th National Student Congress,
+Vietnam.
+As a delegate to the 20th National Student Congress, he

-he introduced a successful resolution to hold an antiwar demonstration in 1967
+introduced a successful resolution to hold an antiwar demonstration in 1967 in

 perfecting weapon systems used by the military to kill.
-Since then, he has continued to engage in speeches, writing, protests, interviews, and other actions advocation
+Since then, he has continued to engage in speeches, writing, protests, interviews, and other actions advocating

 for peace.
-He is an invited speaker nationwide on the topics of “building
+He is an invited nationwide speaker on “building a culture of

 In